top of page

 • Keep responses brief: Each characteristic should be stated in one or two sentences at most.

-• Use bullet points or numbered list: This helps organize your response clearly and makes it easier for examiners to identify distinct characteristics.
+• Use bullet points or numbered list: This helps organise your response clearly and makes it easier for examiners to identify distinct characteristics.

 • Link to digital technologies: Ensure the characteristics you identify are relevant to the specific digital technology or concept mentioned in the question.